Binboukami/opengl_sdl2_raycaster_engine_demo/README.md

-# opengl_sdl2_raycaster_engine_demo
+# opengl_sdl2-raycaster_engine
- A raycaster engine demo using SDL2 with OpenGL context
+ A raycaster engine demo using SDL2 and OpenGL context